 However if you are currently still fighting a driving under the influence case, there hope and help on this website that can assist you in potentially avoiding this negative outcome by learning how the facts about your own arrest details could be used to your benefit and defense.

 Should I just plead guilty to a TX driving under the influence charge?

 No, you should not automatically plead guilty for a Texas DUI arrest charge offense until you can consult with a skilled attorney or legal counsel, and they can have a chance to review your arrest details to find potential strengths and courses of defense action to help fight your case.
-Pleading guilty to a DUI/DWI offense in TX would result in a full loss of the case and you would likely face all of the severe consequences and DUI costs associated with being convicted with a DUI/DWI in Texas.
+Pleading guilty to a DWI offense would result in a full loss of the case and you would likely face all of the severe consequences and DUI costs associated with being convicted with a first DWI.

 What are the consequences and cost of pleading guilty or losing my case and being charged with a TX DUI, over .08 or a DUI Refusal?

 A BAC over .08, and a DUI refusal all have serious consequences if convicted.
 Some of these include receiving a criminal conviction for life and record of photo’s and fingerprints, drivers license suspension, high Texas DUI cost of monetary penalties/fines, installation of an ignition interlock system in your vehicle at your expense, possible higher insurance rates which can have premiums between $5000 to over $10,000/year for several years, denied entry into Canada and other countries abroad, difficulty with future employment with a criminal record, etc.

 What are the chances of winning a Texas DUI/DWI case, and what will likely be the end result of my case and total cost of a DUI arrest case in TX?